-BA Street Art travelled to Baltimore, Maryland in August 2016 and organised a series of mural projects around the city for Argentine street artist Alfredo Segatori.
+In August 2016, Buenos Aires Street Art travelled to Baltimore, Maryland to organise a series of murals around the city for Argentine street artist Alfredo Segatori.

-Together with Section1 Project, BA Street Art organised a huge mural painted by Alfredo Segatori and Pablo Machioli on the wall of a former tyre factory near the Jones Falls Expressway in Baltimore.
+Together with Section1 Project, Buenos Aires Street Art organised a huge mural painted by Alfredo Segatori and Pablo Machioli on the wall of a former tyre factory near the Jones Falls Expressway in Baltimore.

-The artwork features a portrait of a prehistoric man relating to the gallery show ‘Roots/Raices’ curated by BA Street Art, Section1 Project and Gallery 788.
+The artwork features a portrait of a prehistoric man relating to the gallery show ‘Roots/Raices’ curated by Buenos Aires Street Art, Section1 Project and Gallery 788.

 Another project included two new murals of homeless people at the historic Hollywood Diner in on East Saratoga Street.